The critical layer in quadratic flow boundary layers over acoustic linings: Problem Formulation and Homogeneous Solutions

 where $Z(\omega)$ is the impedance of the duct wall, and the two expressions are equivalent in light of~\eqref{equ:vp}.
 A hard wall corresponds to $Z \to \infty$, and hence to $\tilde{v}(a) = 0$, or equivalently to $\tilde{p}'(a) = 0$.

-In what follows, we make the simplifying assumptions of a perfect gas and a constant density $\rho_0(r)$.
+In what follows, we make the simplifying assumption of a constant density $\rho_0(r)$.
 This is a homentropic assumption, and implies that $c_0(r)$ is also constant.
 We may then nondimensionalize speeds by the sound speed $c_0$, densities by $\rho_0$, and distances by the duct radius $a$.
 Note that this places the impedance boundary condition in nondimensional terms at $r=1$.
 We also assume a flow profile $U(r)$ that is uniform, except within a boundary layer of width $h$ where it varies quadratically:

 With the nondimensionalization of velocities by $c_0$, $M$ here is the duct centreline Mach number.
 This situation is depicted schematically in figure~\ref{figCyl}.

 In order to solve the Pridmore-Brown equation~\eqref{PridmoreBrown}, we first consider solutions to the homogeneous form